 Students may take a variety of college credit courses via television.
-The schedule of telecourses varies each semester and includes many general education transferable courses.
+The schedule of telecourses varies each semester and includes many transferable courses.
 Telecourses are noted in the course description section and in each college class schedule.
 Content and credit for these courses are the same as for similar courses taken on campus.

-Telecourses include the viewing of television programs on KERA/Channel 13 and on cable, plus reading, study guide and writing assignments.
+Telecourses include the viewing of television programs on all Dallas County cable systems and on KERA/Channel 13, plus reading, study guide and writing assignments.
 Students come to the campus for an orientation session at the beginning of the semester, for one to four discussion meetings, for three or four tests, and for laboratory sessions in computer science courses.
-These campus visits are normally scheduled for a time convenient to the students.
+These campus visits are scheduled for times convenient to the students.
 Field trips are required in some courses.
 Telecourses may be taken in conjunction with on-campus courses.
 Students may register for telecourses by mail or through the regular on-campus registration process.